zearp/Nucintosh/Stuff/Tb3Patch.md

 Back in macOS open up ```System Information``` and click on the Thunderbolt section.
 If all went well you should now see 1 Apple controller with a 40gb/s port.
 If you do you're done and have patched the firmware properly.
 If you don't see the Apple entry but instead see 2 Thunderbolt controllers from ASUS you may have turned on the machine too soon.
 It took me a few tries to get this right cuz I'm impatient.

 > Note: A caveat of modifying the firmware is that hotplugging in Windows will be broken.
 This might be fixed by (force) installing Apple's own drivers.
 Those can be found inside Boot Camp driver packages.
 I'm not sure which Apple machine has the same Thunderbolt interface though.
 Needs more investigation.

+## Reversing the patch
+Reversing the patch is very easy, open a Terminal in the location you put the patcher and run ```sudo ./tbpatch restore -f nuc8_tb_patch.plist```, wait till its done and before you shutdown reverse the ACPI patches in the config file.
+Set 7 to ```false``` and 8 to ```true```.
+Shutdown like before and after rebooting you should now have the two ASUS controllers showing up in the Thunderbolt section.
+Thunderbolt will still work, but hotplugging won't.

+## Recovering from failed flash
+Very unlikely to happen but if it does you need a flash programmer and flash back your backup directly to the chip.
+This sounds more difficult than it is.
+The difficult part will be getting the board out of the NUC case and fitting the chip reader clip on the tiny chip.
+Please make sure you only do this in Linux with ```flashrom```.

+There is a lot of info on the web about how to use ```flashrom``` to read/write to chips.
+A programmer costs about $10-15 depending on where oyu get it.
+If you can wait China is cheapest, if you can't wait Amazon has them in stock with Prime delivery.
+I personally use [this](http://keeyees.com/a/Products/ej/36.html) programmer and have good results with it.
+Whatever you end up buying do not use Windows to read/write flash chips.
+The drivers are unstable and the software very buggy.
+USe a Linux Live usb stick if you don't have Linux and do it properly.
+It will save you a lot of time and headaches.